yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 The trace plot of posterior log-likelihood suggests the chains almost approach the parameter space, so we discard all previous samples as burn-in.
 That is, we did not turn on the _add_ switch.
-Note that the sampler we use reach the parameter space very fast.
+The sampler we reach the parameter space very fast.
 It took about 700 iterations.
-This is a model with 7 parameters and some of them are correlated.
+This is a model with 7 parameters and some of them (A and B) are correlated.

-We ran another 500 (default) iteration and took a sample every 4 iteration.
+We ran another 500 (default) iteration and took a sample every 8 iteration.

 ```
 ## ?run to see add and other options in run function